majidux/majidux/README.md

 - 🔭 I’m currently working on some open source projects.
-- 🌱 I’m currently learning golang and blender which it has nothing to do with rust.
+- 🌱 I’m currently learning golang and blender which it has nothing to do with golang.
 - 👯 I’m looking to collaborate on literaly anything.